Signs and symptoms of parathyroid cancer

 - constipation

-- trouble thinking clearly or confusion
+- difficulty thinking clearly or confusion

 - thin and weak bones (osteoporosis)